Organizations are a shared space for teams to collaborate on workspaces in Terraform Cloud.

 Note: Sentinel policies are a paid feature, available as part of the Team & Governance upgrade package.
 Learn more about Terraform Cloud pricing here.

 The policy sets page is for creating groups of Sentinel policies from a connected VCS repository, and assigning those policy sets to workspaces.
+It is available to users with permission to manage policies.
+(More about permissions.)

 Sentinel is an embedded policy-as-code framework that can enforce rules about Terraform runs within an organization.
 See Sentinel for more information about Sentinel, or Managing Sentinel Policies for details about these two settings pages.